Ukrainian Argentines

-Ukrainian Argentines (Українці Арґентини, Ukrajinci Argentyny, Ucranio-argentinos) are Argentine citizens of Ukrainian descent or Ukraine-born people who reside in Argentina, an ethnic minority in Argentina.
-Estimates of the number of Ukrainian Argentines range to 1,000,000 of the Argentine population of 47 million.
-Many Ukrainian Argentines are of Jewish descent.
+Ukrainian Argentines (Українці Арґентини, Ukrayintsi Argentyny, Ucranio-argentinos) are Argentine citizens of Ukrainian descent or Ukraine-born people who reside in Argentina, an ethnic minority in Argentina.
+Estimates of the number of Ukrainian Argentines range up to 1,000,000 of the Argentine population of 47 million.
 Currently, the main concentrations of Ukrainians in Argentina are in the Greater Buenos Aires area, with at least 100,000 people of Ukrainian descent, the province of Misiones (the historical heartland of Ukrainian immigration to Argentina), with at least 55,000 Ukrainians, and the province of Chaco with at least 30,000 Ukrainians.
 In Misiones Ukrainians constitute approximately 9% of the province's total population.
 In comparison to Ukrainians in North America, the Ukrainian community in Argentina (and in Brazil) tends to be more descended from earlier waves of immigration, is poorer, more rural, has less organizational strength, and is more focused on the Church as the center of cultural identity.
 Most Ukrainian Argentines speak Spanish and not Ukrainian, although they continue to maintain their ethnic identity.